ahmdhilmn/python_miniproject/README.md

 # python_miniproject
-A compilation of python mini projects developed to enhance the understanding of python coding lesson
+A compilation of python mini projects developed to enhance the understanding of python coding lesson.<br>
+This Python coding use Python libraries and no framework are involved.